vojay-dev/arctic-query-quest/README.md

 The user is then presented with the quiz question and three possible answers, all part of the model response.
 The user can make a guess, the app will evaluate the answer and provide an explanation of the correct answer.

+Via speech synthesis, the app reads the question out loud to the user.
+This is especially useful for users with visual impairments or for users who prefer to listen to the question instead of reading it.

 ![Arctic Query Quest Screenshot](images/screenshot.png)

 ## ⚙️ How I built it